LCruzFer/PredictiveModeling/README.md

-#Predictive Modeling 2021
+# Predictive Modeling 2021

-Code for problem sets Predictive Modeling in Summer 2021 (University of Heidelberg).
+My code for problem sets and final exam in Predictive Modeling (Universtiy of Heidelberg) in 2021.
+The problem sets weren't mandatory and I did not complete all of them - however, most tasks came up in some form in the final exam as well.